thikhinab/thikhinab/README.md

 ## About Me

-I am a final year Computer Science undergraduate student with a strong passion for software engineering.
+I am a Computer Science graduate with a strong passion for software engineering.
 I have dedicated my academic journey to honing my skills in computer science principles and nurturing a deep interest in crafting robust and scalable software solutions.
 I am driven by challenges and continuously strive to expand my knowledge and skills in the field.

 ## Skills